NorthernWidget-Skunkworks/Project-Okapi/README.md

 This is the number of seconds between logging events.
 If it takes 2 seconds to record data, make sure that you give the logger at least 3 seconds between events.
 The maximum logging time is set by the watchdog timer, which [FINISH HERE]

->> @BSCHULZ1701: Is there an external WDT on Resnik?
+>> @BSCHULZ1701: Is there an external WDT on Okapi?

 #### `setup()` step: runs once at the start